xinranliang/alp/README.md

 ## Citation

-If you find our code and work useful for your research, please consider citing our [paper](https://arxiv.org/abs/2306.10190):
+If you find our code and work useful for your research, please cite our paper:

 ```
 @article{liang2023alp,